mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

     """Returns the GC content for the sequence.
     Notes:
         This method ignores N when calculating the length of the sequence.
-        It does not, however ignore other ambiguous bases.
+        It does not however, ignore other ambiguous bases.
 It also only includes the ambiguous base S (G or C).
-In this sense the method is conservative with its calculation.
+In this sense, the method is conservative with its calculation.
     Args:
         sequence (str): A DNA string.